Shopify vs WooCommerce

 Both WooCommerce and Shopify have an enormous stock of handy plugins and apps to boost SEO performance.
 It’s really hard to tell if Shopify or WooCommerce is the titleholder.

-- Supports a wide range of both free and paid SEO plugins that versatilely optimize not only your store but also your blog.
-A veteran wizard in this niche calls the name of YoastSEO.
+- Supports a wide range of both free and paid SEO plugins that versatilely optimize not only your store but also your blog, such as YoastSEO, RankMath, AIO SEO.

 Take YoastSEO as a typical example.
 The premium version of YoastSEO costs an average of $89 per year, while its free version offers tons of striking features that small site owners satisfy with.